 Who takes this test?

-What is on the test?
+NEW - What is on the test?

 How are the results reported?

 The results are reported as scale scores.
 Scale scores are based on the number of questions that the student answered correctly.
-Students receive scale scores for the verbal and mathematics sections of the test, which are added together to make their composite score.
+Students receive scale scores for the ELA and mathematics sections of the test, which are added together to make their composite score.

 How are the results used?